Import via the import function

 The column s1 2019 shown in the example can easily be adjusted to the desired import period.
 For example s1 2020.
 It is also possible to read in data from several years.
 Then simply place several columns in a logical sequence.

-Step 5: go under import (only available for manager) to imports
+Step 5: go under Settings (only available for managers) to Gauge imports.

-The CSV file can now be imported into the application.
+The .csv file can now be imported into the application.
 There are various controls in the import function.
-If errors are found, this is explained further per line.
+If errors are found, this is explained further.
+You can open the error log of a failed import by clicking on the Creation date of the import (first column).

 Step 6: Check the end result

-Imported data via the import function remains in concept.
+Imported data via the import function remains in Concept.
 Check the values and submit them per observation or with the bulk function.
-From that moment, it is also no longer possible for a registrar to adjust the data and it can no longer be overwritten with the import function.
+From the on it is no longer possible for a registrar to adjust the data and it can no longer be overwritten with the import function.

 Have more questions?
 Submit a request